 Towards a New Defintion of SEO

-While I promised you a redefinition of SEO when I started this blog, in fact it’s still my motto in the header, until now I delivered only an upgrade, a new version of SEO.
+I promised you a redefinition of SEO when I started this blog.
+In fact it’s still the name of this blog.
+Until now I delivered only an upgrade, a new version of SEO.
 Yes, SEO 2.0 until now does not entirely redefine SEO.

 I gave you only some hints what SEO 2.0 is all about.
-Thus many people more or less assume that SEO 2.0 is more a new set methods or rather it is the place where the optimization takes place has changed.
-So most of you assume that Social Media Optimization, Reputation Management and targeting Universal Search are key aspects of SEO in a Web 2.0 environment.
-This environment is not new anymore, it’s taken for granted.
-So this way, SEO 2.0 is late in a way.
-It appears years after the appearance of Web 2.0.
+Thus many people more or less assume that SEO 2.0 is more a new set techniques.
+Some assume it is the place where the optimization takes place that has changed.

 While all the assumptions above are not wrong, they are just part of the story.
-In fact SEO 2.0 as I perceive it, because I did not invent or introduce it, it’s just that I watch how the web evolves, SEO 2.0 is more than that.
+In fact SEO 2.0 as I perceive it – because I did not invent or introduce it – is more than that.
+It’s just that I watch how the web evolves and try to come to terms with it.

 While SEO as an acronym still stands for Search Engine Optimization let us take a look at the current stage or definition of search on the Web.

-Now what happens at Google is that it can’t answer questions.
-It just echoes your question and if you’re lucky it will find an instance of the same or similar questions others published on the web.
+Now what happened at Google for years was that it couldn’t answer questions.
+It just echoed your question and in case you were lucky it would find an instance of the same or similar questions others published on the web.

 Well, let’s look at what SU does: It suggests you websites that might be of interest to you based on your preferences and what your peers like.
-They call it a discovery tool, some people might reflect on it as some kind of Internet TV (channel surfing) while the official term is by now social browsing.
+They call it a discovery tool, some people might reflect on it as some kind of Internet TV (channel surfing) while the official term is rather social discovery.